 }

-This setup ensures that TypeScript compiles source files from the src directory and outputs them into the lib directory.
+directory and outputs them into the lib

-npm install --save-dev prettier eslint prettier-eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin
+directory.npm install --save-dev prettier eslint prettier-eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin

 {